H2CO3/Sparkling/doc/stdlib.md

 given `predicate`.
 The predicate must return a Boolean.
 If the first argument of `any` is an empty array, then `false` is returned.
-If the first argument of `all` is an empty array, then `true` is returned. `arr` must meet the requirements of a sortable array.
+If the first argument of `all` is an empty array, then `true` is returned. `arr` must meet the requirements of a sortable array. `predicate` is called with an item in `arr` as its first parameter and the corresponding key as the second one.

     array slice(array arr, number start, number length)

 Returns a subarray of `arr` by copying its elements in the range `[start, start + length)`.
 If `arr` is not sortable, then the returned array may be shorter than `length`.

-    array keys(array arr)
-    array values(array arr)

-These functions return each key and value of `arr`, respectively, in a new array.
-The returned array is guaranteed to be sortable.
-The order in which these functions retrieve the keys or values is unspecified.

-    array combine(array keys, array values)

-Returns an array of which the keys are the elements of `keys`, and the corresponding values are the elements of `values`, in order.
-Both arguments must meet the criteria of sortable arrays.

     string join(array arr, string sep)